Kiev offensive (1920): Soviet counterattack

 The Soviet forces south of Polesia were also getting ready for a counterassault.
 On 5 May, Felix Dzerzhinsky arrived in Kharkiv and brought with him 1,400 Cheka functionaries, charged with improving discipline in Red Army units.
 The plan for the counteroffensive in the south was approved during a 15 May conference in which Sergey Kamenev also participated.
 Because the 12th and the 14th Armies of the Southwestern Front still did not have sufficient resources to launch an attack, the participants decided to wait for the arrival of the 1st Cavalry Army under Semyon Budyonny, which was on its way (from 10 March) to the Polish–Soviet combat area.
-The 1st Cavalry Army, a highly regarded formation credited with the destruction of Anton Denikin's "White" Volunteer Army, was assigned by Kamenev and Dzerzhinsky the leading role in attacking the Polish armies in Ukraine.
+The 1st Cavalry Army, a highly regarded formation credited with the destruction of the "White" Volunteer Army, was assigned by Kamenev and Dzerzhinsky the leading role in attacking the Polish armies in Ukraine.
 On 1 May, the 1st Cavalry Army was over 40,000 men (and women) strong, but only 18,000 of its soldiers were brought to bear on the Polish front.

 To better prepare for the expected Soviet counteroffensive, the Ukrainian Front, a new Polish formation, was established on 28 May.
 It comprised 57,000 soldiers and was charged with holding onto the territory that Polish forces had acquired.
 Polish (and Allied) commanders held Soviet cavalry in low regard.
 To Piłsudski, Budyonny's horse people were like bands of nomads or swarms of locusts (a reference to their propensity to wreak havoc on civilian communities encountered), incapable of executing any effective cavalry charge.